 - On the right side of the Device Toolbar, click the navigation button (3 vertical dots) and select Capture Screenshot.

 - Google Chrome will take a perfect screenshot and drop it into your Downloads folder where you can attach and send it in an email.
-Be sure not to select full size screenshot since that will take the entire length of the page and ignore your height limit.
+Be sure not to select full-size screenshots since that will take the entire page length and ignore your height limit.

 Google Chrome Keyboard Shortcuts for Screenshots

-If you’re a keyboard shortcut master, you can also just take a full-page screenshot with these shortcuts.
-I don’t like this approach as I can’t set the maximum height of the viewport… but it comes in handy if you ever needed an entire page’s screenshot.
+If you’re a keyboard shortcut master, you can take a full-page screenshot with these shortcuts.
+I don’t like this approach as I can’t set the maximum height of the viewport… but it comes in handy if you ever need an entire page’s screenshot.

 1. Alt + Command + I